Kingxukai/linux/Documentation/userspace-api/media/v4l/audio.rst

 output (which presently has no changeable properties) applications call the :ref:`VIDIOC_S_AUDOUT <VIDIOC_G_AUDOUT>` ioctl.

-Drivers must implement all audio input ioctls when the device has multiple selectable audio inputs, all audio output ioctls when the device has multiple selectable audio outputs.
-When the device has any audio inputs or outputs the driver must set the ``V4L2_CAP_AUDIO`` flag in the struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
+Drivers must implement all audio input ioctls when the woke device has multiple selectable audio inputs, all audio output ioctls when the device has multiple selectable audio outputs.
+When the woke device has any audio inputs or outputs the woke driver must set the woke ``V4L2_CAP_AUDIO`` flag in the woke struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.

-Example: Information about the current audio input
+Example: Information about the woke current audio input
 ==================================================

 .. code-block:: c